 Prices for Silver Eagle coins fluctuate on a daily basis based on the silver spot price.
 The prices shown on FindBullionPrices.com are pulled directly from the dealer's websites and are updated hourly.

 The US Mint charges dealers a premium on Silver Eagle coins.
-The lowest priced Silver Eagle coins that are uncirculated you will be able to find will cost at least $2 above spot price.
+The lowest priced Silver Eagle coins that are from the current mint year in uncirculated condition will cost at least $2 above spot price.
 When dealers purchase Silver Eagle coins from the US Mint they are charged LBMA spot price plus a $2 premium.

 Silver Eagle coins cost wholesalers and dealers more than generic silver rounds.
 As with any commodity, the higher cost is passed along to the consumer and investors.

-The best way to find the cheapest silver eagles coins is to view our listings for the product you're looking for.
+We scan all of the major, reputable online dealers for the best prices on American Silver Eagles.
+Our product listings show the prices from all of the major online bullion dealers, including shipping costs.
 In our price listings we display the dealer and include information about the dealer such as their shipping information and payment types accepted.
 The price each dealer is charging for that particular product as well as the premium that dealer is charging over silver spot price.
 The lowest prices will be listed first.
 You can also switch the listing to display credit card prices instead of cash prices and the list of dealers and prices will be sorted by lowest price.

 The American Silver Eagle is popular with investors for a variety of reasons.
 There are some Silver Eagle coins that are more rare than others and those will command a much higher premium.
 The US Mint also produces Silver Eagle Proof coins that have a mirror-like finish in and come with a collectors box and certificate of authenticity.
 Proof version of the American Silver Eagle coins are sold to collectors and will sometimes cost twice as much as the bullion version of the coin.